ordinals/ord/docs/src/guides/inscriptions.md

 `ord wallet` subcommands cannot yet be used on mainnet, so your Bitcoin Core node must be configured to use another chain.
 This guide uses signet, but testnet or regtest mode may also be used.
-Additionally, `ord` uses Bitcoin Core's transaction index.
+Additionally, `ord` requires Bitcoin Core's transaction index.

 To configure your Bitcoin Core node to use signet and maintain the transaction